marcus-nystrom/Titta/README.md

 ## To get started
-`pip install Titta` (Currently does not work.
-Still waiting for Titta to be registered at PyPi)
+`pip install titta` (Currently does not work.
+Still waiting for Titta to be registered at PyPi.
+Pip install wheel instead [see Releases])

 or

-`python -m pip install Titta`
+`python -m pip install titta`

 Then run `read_me.py` from the 'demos' folder (first change the monitor settings and the eye tracker name in `read_me.py`).